 Moldy or rotten foods can cause many problems for your dog, some more serious than others.
 Any food that seems "past its prime" should be kept out of reach.
 Be especially careful to keep your dog away from trash cans.

-- Botulism, often from garbage, can cause paralysis, slow heart rate, constipation, and urine retention.
+- Botulism, often from garbage, can cause muscle paralysis, including progressive motor paralysis, disturbed vision, difficulty chewing and swallowing, and progressive weakness.
 An antitoxin is effective only if poisoning is caught early enough.

 - Rotten fruit produces ethanol, causing the same effects associated with alcohol or dough ingestion.